 Another aspect of system model organization concerns external annotations of the core stucture, for example timing and variability.
-By managing such information in external packages, the metamodel as well as the user models are modular.
+By managing such information in external packages, the meta-model as well as the user models are modular.

 Another challenge is the capability to use product line engineering.
-Today, component reuse is state of the art in the automotive industry.
-The organization and structuring of a product line approach, from feature selection up to decomposition into components, requires innovative and efficient techniques.
+Today, component reuse is the state of the art in the automotive industry.
+The organization and structuring of a product line approach, from Feature selection up to decomposition into components, requires innovative and efficient techniques.

 Finally, an important challenge is assessing the dependability of the application.
-What is needed are means for early evaluation of system architectures, in terms not only of functional properties, but also of non-functional ones (such as timing, resource and safety level).
-In this context, the application of the upcoming standard for functional safety (ISO DIS 26262) must be prepared by introducing new techniques and a structured development approach.
-An architecture description language provides means to represent the safety life-cycle information according to the requirements of the standard.
+What is needed is a means to the early evaluation of system architectures, in terms not only of functional properties, but also non-functional ones (such as timing, resource and safety level).
+In this context, the application of the standard for functional safety (ISO DIS 26262) must be supported by appropriate techniques and a structured development approach.
+An architecture description language provides a means to represent the safety life-cycle information according to the requirements of the standard.

 Last but not least, tool support for engineering development is organized today as a patchwork of heterogeneous tools and formalisms.
-A backbone environment using a standardized modeling language has to be harmonized to drive the tool market.
+The meaning and organization of modeling elements must be agreed to ensure consistent syntax and semantics across tools, and thus drive the tool market to improve the available engineering support.